ruuda/rcl/docs/syntax.md

 "This document prints this string when executed."
 ```

-[^1]: The reason for disallowing comments in arbitrary locations, is that RCL
+[^1]: The reason for disallowing comments in arbitrary locations, is that
-has a single syntax tree that is used both by the formatter and the evaluator.
+<abbr>RCL</abbr> has a single syntax tree that is used both by the formatter and
-The upside of this, is that the formatter is much less likely to have subtle
+the evaluator.
+The upside of this, is that the formatter is much less likely to
-bugs where it will drop comments that are in weird locations that are not
+have subtle bugs where it will drop comments that are in weird locations that
-represented in the <abbr title="Concrete Syntax Tree">CST</abbr> (such as before
+are not represented in the <abbr title="Concrete Syntax Tree">CST</abbr> (such
-the `in` in a `for ... in` construct).
-The downside is that the parser will
+as before the `in` in a `for ... in` construct).
+The downside is that the parser
-sometimes ask you to move comments.
+will sometimes ask you to move comments.

 ## Booleans and null